terminalsin/skidfuscator-website-new/src/changelog/README.md

 - 🐛 Improved hierarchy caching in speed, accuracy and efficiency
 - 🐛 Fixed a bug where hierarchy would conflict method groups and not properly define them
 - 🐛 Fixed a bug where method exemptions for groups would fail to check class parent exemptions
-- 🐛 Fixed a where an exempted local method would break and not properly reflect gen 3 flow changes
+- 🐛 Fixed a bug where an exempted local method would break and not properly reflect gen 3 flow changes
+- 🐛 Fixed a bug where improperly cached invocation would be attempted to be read as an expression
+- 🐛 Improved outputting speed by caching the output mappings map
+- 🐛 Fixed a bug where exempted classes would never receive any bytecode level modifications
+- 🐛 Fixed a bug where exempted classes would not rename invocations
 - 📚 More documentation to wiki

 ## 2.19.8